isomerpages/gb-assist/pages/solutionrepo/solution1358.md

 ---
-title: Autocount Accounting Software Version 2.0 - Basic Version 2.0 ( 3 Users)
+title: FingerBooth POS System Version 1 - POS System Lite
 permalink: /productivity-solutions-grant/solutionrepo/solution1358
 ---

 #### Description

-Autocount is an integrated Accounting and Inventory Management System.
-It covers all your accounting needs.
-Offering you a full fledged of AR, AP, GL, sales/purchase management & inventory control.
-Provide various real-time, intelligent, easy access accounting & operation reports to support business analysis needs
+FingerBooth POS System is an one stop solution for retail and beauty industry shops and parlor.
+The system help businesses to track sales, employee commission, sales per employee, generate payslip with CPF contribution calculation and also inventory management.
+On top of that, business can also track customer outstanding amount owe and also package information which includes number of sessions left or pre-paid credits left.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_I_SOFT_20200352_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Big_Mouth_Marketing_20200473_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria